-Claim 1: Reaction product of A and B (Intermediate).
+Claim 1: Reaction product of A and B (intermediate).

-Claim 2: Product prepared by reacting the reaction product of A and B with substances X and Y (Final Product).
+Claim 2: Product prepared by reacting the reaction product of A and B with substances X and Y (final product).

 In examples 30 and 31 the chemical structure(s) of the intermediate and/or the final product is not known.
-In (30) the structure of the product of claim 2 (the final product) is not known.
-In (31) the structures of the products of claim 1 (the intermediate) and claim 2 (the final product) are unknown.
+In 30 the structure of the product of claim 2 (the final product) is not known.
+In 31 the structures of the products of claim 1 (the intermediate) and claim 2 (the final product) are unknown.

 Unity exists if there is evidence that would lead one to conclude that the characteristic of the final product which is the inventive feature in the case is due to the intermediate.
-For example, the purpose for using the intermediates in Examples 30 or 31 is to modify certain properties of the final product.
+For example, the purpose for using the intermediates in Examples 30 and 31 is to modify certain properties of the final product.
 The evidence may be in the form of test data in the specification showing the effect of the intermediate on the final product.
 If no such evidence exists then there is no unity on the basis of an intermediate-final product relationship.

 Biotechnological Inventions